 Microsoft has now announced Windows 365, their ‘Cloud PC’ service for businesses.
-Before all the hype begins later this year, this is what a Cloud PC is and why you might use one.
+What is a Cloud PC is and why you might use one.

 A Cloud PC is a whole computer running ‘in the cloud’.
 You can access this computer from any device and operate it just like a normal computer.
 Not only can you use the mouse and keyboard but copy/paste, print and audio works between the two devices (the physical device and the remote one).

-The Cloud PC can have run any programs you want to install.
+The Cloud PC can run any programs you want to install.
 Microsoft Office, obviously but also non-Microsoft programs.
 Once installed, you can use that software from wherever you are and with devices that could not support your software needs directly.

 Before looking at what we know about Microsoft’s Cloud PC or Windows 365 , let’s see the long-standing technologies it uses.

 There’s nothing truly new about Cloud PC’s because it’s combining two features that are already available in Windows for many years.
 Remote Desktop to remotely control another computer and Hyper/V to make virtual/Cloud PC’s.

 Windows 365 uses the existing Azure Virtual Machines technology adding a much easier setup and control plus flat monthly pricing instead of paying for use.